 Media Situation - Balkanmedia

-Montenegro has passed a serious change, from a totalitarian society with only one television and one newspaper owned by state government, to a pluralistic and cluttered media landscape.
-The situation in Montenegro was similar like in other countries of former Yugoslavia.
+Montenegro has undergone a serious change, from a totalitarian society with only one television and one newspaper owned by the state government, to a pluralistic and cluttered media landscape.
+The situation in Montenegro was similar to other countries of former Yugoslavia.
 The media market started its development after the country had left the single party system in the 1990s.
 The biggest issue in Montenegro is financing of media, which is a problem on several levels.

 In Montenegro, the popularity of the Internet is growing, especially among the younger generation.
-However, print media and television have not lost their influence in Montenegro.
+However, print media and television have not lost their influence in Montenegro, but are financially struggling being faced with the rise of online news portals.

 - Agencija za elektronske medije Crne Gore/ Agency for electronic media